markgawler/ukriversguidebook.co.uk.template/README.md

 ukriversguidebook.co.uk.template
 ================================

-Joomla3 and phpBB template for the guidebook site.
+Joomla3 and phpBB.1 template for the guidebook site.